Maryland Pastel Society Bylaws

 SEC.
 1. All general meetings are open to the public and shall emphasize educational programs to promote knowledge and appreciation for art and the medium of dry pastel.

 SEC.
-2. At least four general meetings are scheduled annually.
+2. At least four general meetings are scheduled annually, except in extraordinary circumstances such as a pandemic

 SEC.
-3. Meetings at which officers are elected or by-law amendments are approved require a quorum of 25 members.
+3. Meetings at which officers are elected or bylaw amendments are approved require a quorum of 25 members attending either in-person or through teleconference capabilities set up for that meeting.

 SEC.
 4. At least four Executive Board meetings shall be scheduled by the President.
 A majority of the total Board shall constitute a quorum for such meetings.